ayazhankadessova/studyNotes/Steps.md

   2. [x] All fields are required if one field is missing
   3. [x] Update

+- Delete User

+  1. [x] User not found if id incorrect
+  2. [ ] User has assigned notes -> check when notes exist

 6. Clean-ups/standartization

 - [ ] Check if can log custom errors